pfloos/QUESTDB/geometries/TeX/README.md

 ## 📂 Contents

-- `Geometries.tex` — LaTeX source file containing the full list of molecular geometries.
+- `QUEST-geometries.tex` — LaTeX source file containing the full list of molecular geometries.
-- `Geometries.pdf` — Human-readable PDF generated from the LaTeX source for easy viewing.
+- `QUEST-geometries.pdf` — Human-readable PDF generated from the LaTeX source for easy viewing.

 ## ⚡ Important Information

 > **Units:**
 > All Cartesian coordinates are expressed in **atomic units (bohr)**.
+> We provide the Chemical Abstracts Service Registry Number (CASRN) for each system, a unique numerical identifier assigned to every chemical substance described in the open scientific literature.
+> The level of theory used to optimize each geometry is also provided (FC stands for frozen core)

 ## 🎯 Purpose